Thank you! Your comment has been submitted successfully. You should be able to view your question/comment here within a few days.

 Reaching your gear shouldn't mean unloading your bikes or wrestling with a clunky mechanism.
 With the push-button tilt, just tap it with your leg and keep both hands on the rack as it smoothly lowers out of the way.
 No awkward balancing, no hassle - just quick, easy access to your trunk so you can grab what you need and get back on the road.

-Installing a bike rack can be a pain - wrestling with a heavy frame, trying to get the hitch pin holes to match up.
-Not with the Shifts&Grins.
-The hitch alignment collar guides the shank into place quickly, and the D-shaped anti-rattle hitch pin can be tightened down with one hand, so you can secure the rack in seconds and get on with your ride.
+Installing a bike rack can be a pain, especially since higher-quality racks tend to carry a bit more weight.
+Balancing that while lining up the hitch isn't exactly fun.
+The hitch alignment collar on the Shifts&Grins guides the shank into place, so you can secure the rack easily and get on with your ride.

 When the ride's over, the Shifts&Grins practically disappears.
 The shank folds up flat against the rack, allowing it to stand upright on its own - no extra stands, no awkward angles, just a rack that knows when to step aside.
 That means no more tripping over a bulky rack in your garage or wrestling to find space for it.